Hamilton Underground Film Festival

 The Hamilton Underground Film Festival was an annual film festival held in Hamilton, New Zealand between 2006 and 2013.
 Run on the basis of a DIY ethos the festival was open to all and had no admission fee for film entries.
 Each entrant received a DVD which contains all the entered films.
 The festival was the longest running festival of its kind in Australasia until recent usurped by the Melbourne underground film festival.

 There was a yearly section for experimental fone films, Super 8 mm film and subverts.
-Since 2009 the festival featured a collaborative digital film section in which participants operate under the same name: Karen Karnak There is also a special remix section where films can be entered under a Attribution-Noncommercial-Share Alike 3.0 Unported creative commons license.
+Since 2009 the festival featured a collaborative digital film section in which participants operate under the same name: Karen Karnak There is also a special remix section where films can be entered under a Attribution-Noncommercial-Share Alike 3.0 Unported creative commons licence.
 This will allow other contributors to remix selected works and create collaborative works.